DannyMichaels/ruby-oop-lesson/readme.md

 ## `private` methods

+Every method by default is `public`.
+This means we can call it from in our outside our class.

-`private` methods can only be called from within the class.
-We can think of them as helper methods or methods for implementation.
+`private` methods can only be called from inside the class.
+They are usually helper methods or methods for implementation.

 ```ruby
 class Person